getodk/docs/docs/central-api-form-management.rst

                             - number

+                              .. raw:: html

-                              The number of submissions receieved with no other review state.
+                                <p>The number of submissions receieved with no other review state.</p>

                               Example: ``3``
                           * - hasIssues